cbodden/yamss/README.md

             This option specifies what letter to use to quit out of this script instead of using ctrl + c.
             Default is q

+    -r
+            This option specifies rainbow road mode.
+            All main and highlite colors will be random from the color chart below.
+            Default is disabled

     -s [number]
             This option sets drop speed.